The Hobbit An Unexpected Journey - Bofurs Song The Man In The Moon Stayed Up Too Late Chords by Soundtracks 🎦

-The Hobbit An Unexpected Journey - Bofurs Song The Man In The Moon Stayed Up Too Late chords by Soundtracks 🎦
+The Hobbit An Unexpected Journey - Bofurs Song The Man In The Moon Stayed Up Too Late by Soundtracks 🎦

 Tuning: Standard (E A D G B E)